CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * Formal and informal social codes
 * Ethical standards
 * Attitude to risks, risk appetite
 In particular, the secure handling of data and information by the employees of the outsourcing service provider should be clearly regulated.
-The outsourcing customer relies first and foremost on the reliability of the outsourcing service provider when selecting their employees.
+The outsourcing customer relies primarily on the reliability of the outsourcing service provider in selecting its employees.
 The outsourcing service provider should therefore pay attention to the working environment in the respective teams when assigning tasks to employees.

 ### 2.2 Standard measures